Alexandr Hackenschmied: Career

 In 1944, he directed a documentary featuring conductor Arturo Toscanini, Hymn of the Nations, produced by the Office of War Information.
 He also appeared in Maya Deren's At Land (1944), a 15-minute silent experimental film.
 His documentary Library of Congress (1945) was nominated for an Academy Award for Best Short Documentary.
 Through the 1950s and 1960s Hammid made documentaries.
 In 1951, Hackenschmied and Gian Carlo Menotti co-directed the film version of Menotti's opera The Medium.

 Hammid directed his final film, To Be Alive!
 (1964), for screening at the 1964 New York World's Fair.
 The film won an Academy Award for Best Documentary Short in 1965.

-Hammid worked in partnership with filmmaker Francis Thompson (1908–2003) for over 25 years, producing numerous “in-house” documentaries as well as several films for general viewership.
+Hammid worked in partnership with filmmaker Francis Thompson for over 25 years, producing numerous “in-house” documentaries as well as several films for general viewership.
 One of the best known of these is the first IMAX format film, To Fly!
 (1976), which premiered at the Smithsonian Institution’s National Air and Space Museum (NASM) at the museum’s grand opening celebration on July 1, 1976.
 Produced in conjunction with MacGillivray Freeman Films, it continues to play regularly at the Air and Space Museum.

 During his years with Francis Thompson, Inc., Hammid went on to be involved with several other early IMAX films.
 Graeme Ferguson, co-founder of IMAX Corporation (speaking at Francis Thompson’s memorial service in 2004) recalled how he had wanted Hammid and Thompson to make the first commercial IMAX films because of their extensive work in earlier large-scale multi-screen films including To Be Alive! (which won an Oscar after being shown at the New York World's Fair in 1964), We Are Young (on six screens for the Montreal World's Fair/Expo 67 in 1967) and US (for San Antonio's Hemisfair in 1969).

+Death

+Hammid died in July 2004 in his Manhattan apartment.
+He was 96.